-Machine politics: In the recent time, the concepts of politics and machine have attracted plethora explanations from different authors and scholars.
-This implicates that definitions in the area of machine politics have failed to lend their credence to an easy lens of conceptualization.
-Thus, politics may be treated as an essential contested concept in the sense that the term has a number of acceptable and legitimate meanings[3].
-However, according to Nnoli^[4], politics is defined as all activities that are directly or indirectly associated with the emergence, consolidation and use of state power.
-In his own account, Heywood^[3], examined different views of politics as the art of government, public affairs, compromise and consensus and power and distribution of resources.
-But, despite varying definitions by scholars, the central theme revolving most of the definitions and explanation of politics hint on the following;
+Machine politics: In recent times, the concepts of politics and machine have attracted plethora explanations from different researchers and scholars.
+This implies that definitions to machine politics have failed to lend credence to an easy understanding of the concept.
+Thus, politics may be treated as an essential contested concept, in the sense that the term has a number of acceptable and legitimate meanings[3].
+However, according to Okwudiba[4] politics is defined as all activities that are directly or indirectly associated with the emergence, consolidation and use of state power.
+But Heywood[3], examined different views of politics as the art of government, public affairs, compromise and consensus and power and distribution of resources.
+Despite varying definitions by scholars, the central theme in most of the definitions and explanation of politics is:

 That politics is an activity, arising out of interactions between people or among people and to that extent, public.
-It develops out of diversity indicating a wide range of opinions, wants, needs or interests.
+It develops out of diversity, indicating a wide range of opinions, wants, needs or interests.
 Its diversities are closely linked to the existence of conflicts.
 Politics involves the expression of different opinions, competition between rival groups or clash of irreconcilable interest.
-To that extent, politics is an art of government, the art of administration^[5].
+To that extent, politics is an art of government, the art of administration[5].

-However, machine politics is a style of politics in which party bosses control a mass organisation through patronage and the distribution of favours^[3].
+However, machine politics is a style of politics in which party bosses control a mass organisation through patronage and the distribution of favours[3].
 They do this in order to win the mass support of the members of the party and society in general.
 The phenomenon and position of machine politics in Nigeria has been extended from the activities of party bosses at the national level to the ward level.
-They wield unimaginable influences couple with their personality cult in organizing forces to wrestle power with others who might stands to their challenge.
+They wield unimaginable influences couple with their personality cult in organizing forces to wrestle power with others who might challenge them.

-Intra-party democracy: Like every other construct in the field of politics intra-party democracy has solicited myriad of views and perceptions from scholars owing to their respective scholarship.
-As popular the concept of intra-party democracy or internal party democracy seems, it describes a wide range of methods for including party members and faithful in internal deliberations and decisions^[6].
-Supporting the above, Ojukwu and Olaifa^[7], noted intra-party democracy as the management and functioning of political parties and party system based on democratic principles that always reflect in terms of candidate selection, leadership selection, policy making, membership relations, gender, minorities, youths and party funding.
-The central theme here becomes a clear level playing ground for equal opportunities and participation of the mass members of the party faithful in available positions and decision making.
+Intra-party democracy: Like every other construct in the field of politics, intra-party democracy has solicited myriad of views and perceptions from scholars.
+As popular the concept of intra-party democracy or internal party democracy seems, it describes a wide range of methods for including party members and faithful in internal deliberations and decisions[6].
+Supporting the above, Ojukwu and Olaifa[7], saw intra-party democracy as the management and functioning of political parties and party system based on democratic principles that always reflect in terms of candidate selection, leadership selection, policy making, membership relations, gender, minorities, youths and party funding.
+The central theme here is a level playing ground for equal opportunities and participation of party members in available positions and decision making.

-Literature review: The review of extant literature in the issues of concern in this paper was done using the thematic approach under the following:
+Literature review: The review of extant literature in this study was done using the thematic approach.
+Political party organization and candidate selection.

-Political party organisation and candidate selection: In every democratic set up, the functions of political party are not limited to elite formation and recruitment interest articulation and aggregation but also included mass representation.
+In every democratic set up, the functions of political party are not limited to elite formation and recruitment, interest articulation and aggregation but also included mass representation.
 The organization of party plays an important role in the quest for winning an election and the consolidation of state power.
-The configuration of power of political party determines who gets what, when and how.
-This is to say that the arrangement and the structure of party is the corner stone for intra-party decisions in choosing candidates to fill vacant political positions.
+The configuration of the power of a political party determines who gets what when and how.
+This is to say that the arrangement and the structure of party is the cornerstone for intra-party decisions in choosing candidates to fill vacant political positions.